MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgForwardUserMessage.md

 ## SYNOPSIS
 Forward a message using either JSON or MIME format.
-When using JSON format, you can:\n- Specify either a comment or the body property of the message parameter.
+When using JSON format, you can:- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the toRecipients parameter or the toRecipients property of the message parameter.
+Specifying both will return an HTTP 400 Bad Request error.- Specify either the toRecipients parameter or the toRecipients property of the message parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to forward a message, and send it later.